The teachers in

 We’ve selected effective materials for our soundproof investigations in Sound,

-And through studying the life of Queen Elizabeth II, many facts were found,
+And through studying the Anglo Saxons and Vikings, many facts were found.

-For Rosh Hashanah we created our Apples of Hope with care,
+For Diwali we created lanterns of light with care,

 The teacher in Year 5 – Snow Leopards is Mrs Hammersley and the children are supported by some of our Learning Support Assistants.